-Mortgage professionals will get you pre-approved and lock-in an interest rate for you for 60 – 120 days while you shop for your perfect home and keep you on budget on track!
+Mortgage professionals will get you pre-approved and lock-in an interest rate for you for 60 – 120 days while you shop for your perfect home and keep you and your budget on track!

 By locking in an interest rate, you are guaranteed to get a mortgage for at least that rate or better.
 If interest rates drop, your locked-in rate should drop as well.

 Be ready for lots and lots of questions, the Canadian lending rules have changed.
 You will require pay stubs, notice of assessments, proof of down payment and much more.
 A mortgage professional will explain to you the benefits of shorter or longer mortgage terms, the latest programs and mortgage products available, and recommend the best products that suit you and review all of the other costs involved with purchasing a home.
 Anticipated closing costs should be reviewed early with your mortgage broker, then again with your lawyer.

 Listing alerts and your search